Cabreu90/VideoStoreManagementSystem/README.md

 Password: -1

-Click on the Listall button to see all the saved/loaded information in the DataGridView on each management form.
+Click on the Listall button to see all the saved/loaded information in the DataGridView.